-So, despite how Echols tried to remove himself from West Memphis, he did in fact reside there.
+Despite how Echols had tried to remove himself from West Memphis, he did in fact reside there.
 This then makes his statements to Larry King blatantly untrue, which will be delved into further below.

-In another interview from 2010 he’d have this exchange with the interviewer:
+In yet another interview, this one being from 2010 he had this exchange with a journalist:

 Interviewer: Let’s go back to 1993, had you, that area, that Robin hills area, was that an area you were familiar with or had ever been in?